Arrondissements of Paris: History

 On 11 October 1795, Paris was divided into twelve arrondissements.
-They were numbered from west to east, with the numbers 1–9 situated on the Right Bank of the Seine and the numbers 10–12 on the Left Bank.
+They were numbered from west to east.
+The numbers 1–9 were on the Right Bank of the Seine.
+The numbers were 10–12 on the Left Bank.
 Each arrondissement was subdivided into four quartiers, which corresponded to the 48 original districts created in 1790.

-Emperor Napoleon III and the Prefect of the Seine Baron Haussmann developed a plan to incorporate several of the surrounding communes into the Paris jurisdiction in the late 1850s.
-Parliament passed the necessary legislation in 1859, and the expansion took effect when the law was promulgated on 3 November 1859 (though city taxes were not extended to the new neighborhoods until 1 July 1860).
+In the late 1850s, Emperor Napoleon III and the Prefect of the Seine Baron Haussmann developed a plan to incorporate several of the surrounding communes into the Paris jurisdiction.
+In 1859, Parliament passed the necessary legislation, and the expansion took effect when the law was promulgated on 3 November 1859.
+City taxes were extended to the new neighborhoods in July 1860.

 The previous twelve arrondissements were done away with, and twenty new arrondissements were created.
 In historical records, when it is necessary to distinguish between the two systems, the original arrondissements are indicated by adding the term ancienne ("former" or "old"), for example, 2ème ancienne or 7ème anc.

 Before the reorganization, non-married couples who lived together were said to have "married at the town hall of the 13th arrondissement" ("se marier à la mairie du 13e arrondissement"), as a jocular reference to there being no 13th.
 When Haussmann released his plan for the new boundaries and numbering system, residents of Passy objected because it placed them in the new 13th arrondissement.
-The mayor of Passy, Jean-Frédéric Possoz, devised the idea of a numbering the arrondissements in a spiral pattern beginning on the Right Bank, which put Passy in the 16th.
+The mayor of Passy, Jean-Frédéric Possoz, devised the numbering of the arrondissements in a spiral pattern, beginning on the Right Bank, which put Passy in the 16th.
 This system turned the Louvre area, which contained the Tuileries Palace and other imperial palaces, into the 1st.
-The Gobelins area would become the 13th instead.
+The Gobelins area became the 13th instead.

-In early 2016, mayor Anne Hidalgo proposed that the first four arrondissements should have their administrations merged, and the Council of Paris approved this on 15 February.
+In early 2016, mayor Anne Hidalgo proposed that the first four arrondissements should have their administrations merged.
+The Council of Paris approved this in February 2016.
 The four have a combined population of about 100,000, with the 1st, 2nd, 4th, and 3rd arrondissements in that order being the four smallest in Paris.
-The matter was taken up in the National Assembly in August 2016, and approved in February 2017.
-In a postal referendum from 8 to 14 October 2018, the town hall of the 3rd arrondissement was chosen to house the new shared administration, and the name "Paris Centre" was chosen for the sector.
-The reform was implemented on 29 June 2020, the day after the second round of the 2020 Paris municipal election, with the four arrondissements now sharing a mayor and a district council.
+In August 2016, the matter was taken up in the National Assembly, and approved in February 2017.

+In October 2018, in a postal referendum, the town hall of the 3rd arrondissement was chosen to house the new shared administration.
+The name "Paris Centre" was chosen for the sector.
+In June 2020, the reform was implemented, the day after the second round of the 2020 Paris municipal election.
+The four arrondissements now share a mayor and a district council.
 The four arrondissements continue to exist, but are no longer used as administrative and electoral sectors.